arturschaefer/liveness-camerax-android/README.md

   probability too.
 * STEP_BLINK: After both eyes opened, we checked if they blinked.
 * STEP_HEAD_FRONTAL, STEP_HEAD_LEFT, STEP_HEAD_RIGHT: Each step references the head's position
   inside an Euler's graphic.
-These heads steps could be confunsing to the user.
+These heads steps could be confusing to the user.

 ## How does its work